wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/introduction/robotbuilder-overview.rst

 Select the robot at the root of the RobotBuilder project (1), then edit the Autonomous Command property (2) to choose the command to run.
 It's that simple!

-For more information see :doc:`Setting the Default Autonomous Command <robotbuilder-default-autonomous-command>`.
+For more information see :doc:`Setting the Autonomous Commands <robotbuilder-autonomous-command>`.

 Generating Code
 ---------------